Module 08: Training

 Your Implementation vs. PyTorch

-Your Trainer class and PyTorch’s training infrastructure (Lightning, Hugging Face Trainer) share the same architectural patterns.
-The differences lie in scale: production frameworks support distributed training, mixed precision, complex schedulers, and dozens of callbacks.
-But the core loop is identical.
+Your Trainer and PyTorch’s training stack (Lightning, Hugging Face Trainer) share the same architecture.
+Production adds distributed training, mixed precision, dozens of schedulers, and a callback system.
+The inner loop is identical.

 Feature Your Implementation PyTorch / Lightning